YINI-lang/YINI-spec/mini spec.md

 # MINI specification

-MINI is a configuration markup language, similar to YINI (Yet another INI format) and other document format languages.
+MINI is a configuration markup language, is another YINI (Yet another INI) format.
 It consists of plain text with a simple syntax and structure comprising of key–value(s) pairs organized in sections.

 A short MINI document looks like the following.
 ```
 # Prefs

 HomeDir = "C:\Users\John Smith"
 Buffers = 10